-An alternative derivation of the length contraction can be performed without the Lorentz transformation, using the conservation law of energy.
+An alternative derivation of the length contraction can be made without the Lorentz transformation, using the conservation of energy law .

-This derivation represents the final step in the sequence of relativistic demonstrations that started with the mass-energy equivalence principle derived from classical physics.
+This derivation is the final step in the sequence of relativistic demonstrations that started with the mass-energy equivalence principle derived from classical physics.

-With this last derivation we thus also reach the final purpose of the discussion presented in this website:
+With this last derivation, we thus also reach the final purpose of the discussion presented on this website:

-That of showing that the Lorentz transformation – and consequently the Theory of Special Relativity – can be interpreted as the result of a logical extension of Newtonian mechanics.
+That is to show that the Lorentz transformation – and thus the Theory of Special Relativity – can be interpreted as the result of a logical extension of Newtonian mechanics.

 Description of the proof in reduced form

-(For the detailed version of the proof we refer to the 11th chapter of the book “Newton and Relativity“).
+(For the detailed version of the proof see chapter 11 of the book “Newton and Relativity“).

 For the derivation of length contraction, we imagine in an thought experiment the collision of an electron and a positron.